You have a warm complexion and should wear warm, gold-based colors to keep your skin and complexion looking healthy.

-With your body type you’ll want to focus primarily on boxes and checks, followed by horizontal stripes.
-You don’t need to avoid vertical stripes, but they can over-accentuate your height if the gauge is too small.
+With your body type you will want to focus primarily on checks and boxes followed horizontal stripes.
+You can wear vertical stripes but should only do so if the pattern is large, otherwise they’ll make you look too tall.

 Because you have a moderate contrast, you can wear color-based and tonal patterns.
 An example of color-based patterns is a blue stripe on a white background, whereas a tonal pattern would be a dark-blue stripe on a light-blue background.
 If you do go with tonal patterns, make sure you have the necessary contrast in other pieces of clothing to properly frame your face.

 You can wear both single and double-breasted suits.
 However, a double-breasted jacket is more fashion forward and requires more care in tailoring so this option should only be explored after you have a solid rotation of single-breasted suits in your closet.

 With your single-breasted jackets, you can wear a one-button, two-button, three/two-roll, or three-button option.
 You have the height that any of the three will flatter you.
 Although three-button suits are currently out of favor, they will flatter your build when they become fashionable again.
 With any button configuration, the bottom button should always be left undone.

 You can opt to have a single vent or dual vents in your jackets.
 Single vents are more casual and American and should be worn in blazers, sport coats, and business suits.
 Dual vents are more formal and European and should be worn in business and formal suits.
 Vents should always be worn in your jackets as they allow the jacket body to properly drape over your hips and prevent the jacket from bunching up when you are seated.
 With either vent option, your jackets should always be long enough to cover your rear.